-- Unauthorized collaboration: (1) Attaching one's name to a group project without an authentic understanding of the work submitted; not making a fair and proportional contribution to the effort of the collaborating group and/or the ability to defend or interpret individually the work submitted; (2) Working with others without the specific permission of the instructor on assignments that will be submitted for a grade, including but not limited to in-class or take-home tests, papers, labs or homework assignments. - Cheating: Using or attempting to use unauthorized materials in any academic exercise or having someone else do work for you.
-Examples of cheating include looking at another student's paper during a test, bringing an answer sheet to a test, obtaining a copy of a test prior to the test date or submitting homework borrowed from another student. - Plagiarism: Using the words or ideas of another writer without attribution so that they seem as if they are your own.
+- Unauthorized collaboration: (1) Attaching one's name to a group project without an authentic understanding of the work submitted; not making a fair and proportional contribution to the effort of the collaborating group and/or the ability to defend or interpret individually the work submitted; (2) Working with others without the specific permission of the instructor on assignments that will be submitted for a grade, including but not limited to exams, papers, labs or homework assignments. - Cheating: Using or attempting to use unauthorized materials in any academic exercise or having someone else do work for you.
+Examples of cheating include unauthorized sharing of information related to an exam, obtaining a copy of a test prior to the test date or submitting homework borrowed from another student. - Plagiarism: Using the words or ideas of another writer without attribution so that they seem as if they are your own.
 Plagiarism ranges from copying someone else's work word-for-word, to rewriting someone else's work with only minor word changes, to summarizing work without acknowledging the sources, to using one's own work in more than one course. - Falsification: Presenting or submitting fraudulent information (i.e. information that has been altered or created for the purpose of deceiving one's audience, readers, instructor or colleagues.) - Fabrication: Inventing or falsifying information.
 Examples of fabrication include but are not limited to inventing data for an experiment you did not do or did not do correctly or making reference to sources you did not use in a research paper or project. - Electronic dishonesty: Examples of electronic dishonesty include but are not limited to unauthorized use of cell phones, smart watches, programmable calculators, digital cameras, computers, headsets; using someone else's authorized computer account to send and receive messages, breaking into someone else's files, gaining access to restricted files, disabling other's access to network systems or files, knowingly spreading a computer virus or obtaining a computer account under false pretenses.